nilbody/cloud-tensorflow/README.md

 [Cloud TensorFlow](https://github.com/tobegit3hub/cloud-tensorflow) is the scalable service to run [TensorFlow](https://github.com/tensorflow/tensorflow) in [Kubernetes](https://github.com/kubernetes/kubernetes) cloud platform.

-Now you can train TensorFlow models in container cluster with GPUs and deploy inference service with the [Google Cloud ML](://cloud.google.com/ml/)-like APIs.
+Now you can train TensorFlow models in container cluster with GPUs and deploy inference service with the [Google Cloud ML](https://cloud.google.com/ml/)-like APIs.

 ## Deployment

-If you are not familiar with Google Cloud ML, try local platform to know about processes of training and deploying.
+For quick start, highly recommend to use local platform which is easy to deploy.

 The Kubernetes platform is under development.
-It is highly relied on storage system and you can extend to need your requirements.
+It is highly relied on storage and you can extend for your requirements.

-### Local Backend
+### Local Platform

 The scripts to train model and setup inference service are in [local_platform](./local_platform/).
 All you need is placing them in `/tmp`.